alex/what-happens-when/README.rst

 ARP process
 -----------

-In order to send an ARP (Address Resolution Protocol) broadcast the network stack library needs the target IP address to lookup.
+To send an ARP (Address Resolution Protocol) broadcast the network stack library needs the target IP address to lookup.
 It also needs to know the MAC address of the interface it will use to send out the ARP broadcast.